 Central government has effective control over the general operations of the Council - it is responsible for providing the statutory framework within which the Council operates, provides a significant proportion of its funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. council tax bills, housing benefits).
-Details on grants received from government departments are set out in Note 10 - Taxation and Non Specific Grant Income, Note 25 - Amounts reported for resource allocation decisions and Note 29 - Grant Income.
+Details on grants received from government departments are set out in Note 12 - Taxation and Non Specific Grant Income and Note 29 - Grant Income.